doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ##### Private DNS zone A record

 A DNS A record is created in the private DNS zone with a default ttl of 300.
-The name of the A record is set to the name of the shared storage account.
+The name of the A record is set to the name of the storage account.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---